-The Corporation has set an objective of reaching 40% representation of women on the Board by December 31, 2022.
+The Corporation set an objective of reaching 40% representation of women on the Board by December 31, 2022.
+The Company did not meet this target.
+In March 2023 the target was amended to 30% gender diversity and 40% diversity.
 In this regard, the CG&N Committee is guided by the following principals: